-Gifted education programs are designed to meet the needs of gifted learners.
+Gifted educational programs are designed to meet the needs of gifted learners.
 These programs can be located in public or private institutions, and they often include classes for gifted students at all grade levels, from preschool to high school.

-Gifted education programs offer hands-on opportunities for gifted students to further their learning and discover their unique talents.
+Gifted educational programs offer hands-on opportunities for gifted students to further their learning and discover their unique talents.
 They provide specialized instruction in areas such as math, science, humanities, and social studies.
 The goal of gifted education is to identify and nurture the strengths of each child.

 Are there differences between specific gifted and talented programs?